 The gridlines you normally see in the worksheet to separate the columns and rows are just guidelines to help you keep your place as you build your spreadsheet.
-You can choose to print them with your data or not (by checking or clearing the Print check box in the Gridlines section on the Page Layout tab).
+You can choose to print them with your data or not (by checking or clearing the Print check box that appears in the Gridlines section of the Sheet Options group on the Page Layout tab).

 To emphasize sections of the worksheet or parts of a particular table, you can add borderlines or shading to certain cells.
-Don't confuse the borderlines that you add to accent a particular cell selection with the gridlines normally used to define cell borders in the worksheet - borders that you add are printed whether or not you print the worksheet gridlines.
+Don't confuse the borderlines that you add to accent a particular cell selection with the gridlines used to define cell borders in the worksheet - borders that you add print regardless of whether you print the worksheet gridlines.

-To better see the borders that you add to the cells in a worksheet, remove the gridlines normally displayed in the worksheet by clearing the View check box in the Gridlines section on the Page Layout tab.
+To see the borders that you add to the cells in a worksheet, remove the gridlines normally displayed in the worksheet by clearing the View check box in the Gridlines section of the Sheet Options group on the Page Layout tab.

 To add borders to a cell selection, click the drop-down button attached to the Borders button in the Font group on the Home tab.
-Doing this displays a drop-down menu with all the border options you can apply to the cell selection (see Figure 3-21) where you click the type of line you want to apply to all its cells.
+This displays a drop-down menu with all the border options you can apply to the cell selection (see Figure 3-23) where you click the type of line you want to apply to all its cells.

+Figure 3-23:

+Select

+borders for

-Figure 3-21: Select borders for a cell selection with the Border tab on the Format Cells dialog box.
+a cell selection with the

+Borders button on the

+Home tab.